Tout Alizée

-Tout Alizée (English: Everything Alizée) is the title of a compilation album released by French singer Alizée.
-The album was released to stores on 10 December 2007 in Mexico only, being a compilation released by Alizée's old music label Universal Music in an attempt to cash-in on her recent success in the country, the album was backed with a bonus DVD with some of her music videos.
+Tout Alizée (English: Everything Alizée) is a compilation album released by French singer Alizée.
+The album was released to stores on 10 December 2007 in Mexico only, being a compilation released by Alizée's old music label Universal Music in an attempt to cash-in on her recent success in the country.
+The album was backed with a bonus DVD with some of her music videos.